Shock therapy (economics): Economic reforms

 The government welcomed foreign investment and eliminated protectionist trade barriers, forcing Chilean businesses to compete with imports on an equal footing, or else go out of business.
 The main copper company, Codelco, remained in government hands due to the nationalization of copper completed by Salvador Allende but private companies were allowed to explore and develop new mines.
-Copper resources were declared "inalienable" by the Chilean constitution after the 1980 Chilean constitutional referendum.

 In the short term, the reforms stabilized the economy.
 In the long term, Chile has had higher GDP growth than its neighboring countries but with a noticeable increase of income inequality.

 Bolivia, 1985

 Background

-Between 1979 and 1982, Bolivia was ruled by a series of coups, counter-coups, and caretaker governments, including the notorious dictatorship of Luis García Meza Tejada.
+Between 1979 and 1982, Bolivia was ruled by a series of coups, countercoups, and caretaker governments, including the notorious dictatorship of Luis García Meza Tejada.
 This period of political instability set the stage for the hyperinflation that later crippled the country.
 In October 1982, the military convened a Congress elected in 1980 to lead choose a new Chief Executive.
 The country elected Hernán Siles Zuazo, under whose term the galloping hyperinflationary process started.
 Zuazo received scant support from the political parties or members of congress, most of whom were eager to flex their newly acquired political muscles after so many years of authoritarianism.
 Zuazo refused to take extra-constitutional powers (as previous military governments had done in similar crises) and concentrated on preserving the democracy instead, shortening his term by one year in response to his unpopularity and the crisis racking his country.
 On 6 August 1985, President Víctor Paz Estenssoro was elected.
-He appointed his President of the Senate, Gonzalo Sánchez de Lozada, as Planning Minister with a mandate to fix the economy.